-Trips, slips and falls – continues to be a leading cause of injury in the workplace and good housekeeping practices contains the usual suspects and greatly reduces the number of accidents. —Keep work areas, walkways, entryways free of clutter and obstructions at all times placing scraps, cardboard, plastic and used strapping in proper bins for bailing or trash bin. —You need to have a policy in place on drinks and containers allowed in the work area and if allowed, only containers with lids should be used.
-Make sure mops, pails and wet floor warning signs are easily accessible to staff to deal with small spills and for larger liquid or chemical spills, have staff trained how to respond and handle with containment booms and absorbent materials. —Work areas kept clean and organized.
+Trips, slips, and falls – continue to be a leading cause of injury in the workplace and good housekeeping practices contain the usual suspects and greatly reduce the number of accidents. —Keep work areas, walkways, and entryways free of clutter and obstructions at all times placing scraps, cardboard, and plastic and used strapping in proper bins for bailing or trash bin. —You need to have a policy in place on drinks and containers allowed in the work area and if allowed, only containers with lids should be used.
+Make sure mops, pails, and wet floor warning signs are easily accessible to staff to deal with small spills and for larger liquid or chemical spills, have staff trained on how to respond and handle with containment booms and absorbent materials. —Work areas kept clean and organized.
 Tools, lubricants, oils, inks other items that are not needed or in use should be put away and stored in the proper cabinet.
 Window sills, machine tops, and computers are not proper storage areas. —Proper footwear is very important especially if you work in a wet or cold storage environment.
 You need the correct footing to keep steady and not flat on your back. –Inclement weather, (rain, snow) and not paying attention or distraction are issues that should also be addressed to help ensure fewer accidents.

 Sanitation – Another critical part of housekeeping especially in facilities that manufacture and/or store fresh perishables or frozen food products.
-Keeping the work areas clean to prevent contamination from bacteria or other foreign particles is a daily routine on a consistent basis thanks to the use of a master sanitation schedule.
-The schedule breaks out exactly what areas to be cleaned and the frequency.
-As part of the accountability the person assigned to the cleaning signs off that it’s done.
+Keeping the work areas clean to prevent contamination from bacteria or other foreign particles is a daily routine on consistent basis thanks to the use of a master sanitation schedule.
+The schedule breaks out exactly what areas are to be cleaned and the frequency.
+As part of the accountability the person assigned to the cleaning signs off that, it’s done.
 The cleaning and organizing of the facility also greatly reduces the chance of attracting outside visitors such as insects and vermin.

 Upkeep – Is also included when it comes to housekeeping.
 Any part of the facility that is found to be in need of repair should be done immediately, since putting it off could lead to other problems down the road especially if it’s a hole in the floor where someone could fall into or as a gateway for the previously named insects and vermin.
 Flaking paint and rusted metal are also indications that immediate repairs are needed.
 Upkeep along with sanitation and other good housekeeping practices keep the facility a safe and clean place to work.

-Work station’s setup for maximum efficiency and ergonomics –
+Workstation setup for maximum efficiency and ergonomics –

 5S – This is a term you may or may not have heard in conjunction with housekeeping and productivity.
 If this is new to you, please allow me to introduce you to this concept.
-It is a discipline created in Japan to eliminate waste (wasted time, wasted moves, etc) in specific ways to keep your work area clean, free of debris and organized to work safely and highly productive.
+It is a discipline created in Japan to eliminate waste (wasted time, wasted moves, etc) in specific ways to keep your work area clean, free of debris, and organized to work safely and highly productively.
 The 5S are: Seiri – Clearing up.
 Seiton – Organizing.
 Seiso – Cleaning.
 Seiketsu – standardizing.
 Shitsuke – self-discipline.
-Like many other disciplines there are also variations of 5S around like 6S (Sort, Straighten, Sweep, Standardize, Self-Discipline, & Safety).
+Like many other disciplines, there are also variations of 5S around like 6S (Sort, Straighten, Sweep, Standardize, Self-Discipline, & Safety).
 5S could be a great tool and a way to introduce if you wanted to create a new workplace culture that develops disciplines even a mother would dream of.
 There is plenty of literature out there to read up on, just google it.

-No matter what housekeeping program you decide to go with or what you call it, 5S, 6S, No S, I think you can see now why keeping your facility organized and clean is so important.
+No matter what housekeeping program you decide to go with or what you call it, 5S, 6S, or No S, I think you can see now why keeping your facility organized and clean is so important.

 So as you can see cleanliness is close to safety and you can be a large part of the solution.
 Don’t discard trash onto the floor, use proper receptacles.
 Keep your work area organized and free of clutter.
 Do not use chemicals or other harsh cleaners unless specifically instructed to do so and then make sure to wear the appropriate PPE.
 Thank you for joining us and hope to see you as Dorothy, Scarecrow and the Tin Man continue their journey on the Green Brick Road of Safety.
 Don’t miss an episode, sign up to get every new issue of Witzshared.com delivered right to you.